 Are you interested in ensuring that your staff have the best skills that they need to get their jobs done?
 Enterprise environments face unique challenges when it comes to employee training.
 While video enables them to scale their programs, training professionals have found that traditional sharing methods are not fully enabling their success.
 HR and training professionals in an enterprise environment need to be leveraging an enterprise video platform to ensure that employees have easy access enterprise training videos.

-Training videos are popular because they can consistently demonstrate the value of various skills, retain long term value once created, are more engaging than written documents [link to Corp Comms blog], and are better suited for globally dispersed (or remote) enterprise teams.
+Training videos are popular because they can consistently demonstrate the value of various skills, retain long term value once created, are more engaging than written documents, and are better suited for globally dispersed (or remote) enterprise teams.

 Training is also important for keep your employees happy.
 A developed employee is a happy employee and is more likely to be retained by your company.
 According to a 2019 turnover study, employees have been voluntarily leaving their jobs in increasing numbers, with 27% of all employees quitting their jobs in 2018.

 So what makes for great enterprise training videos in 2020?
 That’s what we’re here to show you.

 In this guide, we’ll take a closer look at how to make enterprise training videos that will entertain, educate, and inspire your talent.

 1. Prioritize a Topic

 Choosing a topic is very important when it comes to training videos.
 Make sure that you choose a relevant topic and one that will peak employees’ interest.
 The subject shouldn’t be too obscure, otherwise, people may not wish to consume it.
 Define who is going to be watching this video and what do they need to know?
 Our research shows that the five most popular training videos encompass the following categories: